Hugues6221394/Mobile-Programming-Flutter/README.md

 3. Commit your changes (`git commit -am 'Add new feature'`)
 4. Push to the branch (`git push origin feature-branch`)
 5. Open a Pull Request

-### Issues

-If you encounter any issues, feel free to open an issue [here](https://github.com/Hugues6221394/CheckMe-Todo-App/issues).

 ---